RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/components/business/microservice-plugin-configurator.md

 # PluginListContainer

-Component to display a list a select field containing all possible plugin implemtations of a given plugin type.
+Component to display a select field containing all possible plugin implemtations of a given plugin type.

 ```jsx
 import { PluginFormContainer } from '@regardsoss/microservice-plugin-configurator'